Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/strategic-recruitment-part-5.md

-# Concise Guide to Specialized Recruitment - Part 5: Screening Techniques
+# Concise Guide to Strategic Recruitment - Part 5: Screening Techniques
 Screening is widely considered the most challenging aspect of the entire recruitment process.
 It is during this phase that the most valuable insights about a candidate are acquired.
 Typically, screening involves one or multiple interviews, but it is essential to minimize their number for the sake of brevity as discussed in previous chapters.

 ---